 Measles, or Rubella, is a contagious respiratory disease that can be spread through infected saliva or mucus.
 It is a viral infection that causes a full-body rash.
 It is caused in paramyxovirus family and can be passed on through direct contact.
 The virus infects the respiratory tract and thereby, spreads throughout the body.
 It survive only on human hosts and is not known to occur in animals.
-It is a viral infection that is serious for small children but is preventable by vaccines.
+This is a viral infection that is serious for small children but is preventable by vaccines.
 It is a leading cause of death in children.

 WHAT ARE THE SIGNS AND SYMPTOMS OF MEASLES?

-Measles is probably best known for full-body rash and the symptoms of measles always include fever with at least one of the three Cs – Cough, Coryza, Conjuctivitis.
+Measles is probably best known for full-body rash and the symptoms of measles always include fever with at least one of the three Cs – a Cough, Coryza, Conjunctivitis.

 The main symptoms appear after an incubation period of 10-12 days, which includes: